jhap1982/giveituruguay/2007/2007-01-28 - St. Pete Times Forum, Tampa, FL, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Charlie
+5. Charlie
-Havana Affair
+6. Havana Affair
-If You Want Me to Stay part of
+7. If You Want Me to Stay part of
-21st Century
+8. 21st Century
-Throw Away Your Television
+9. Throw Away Your Television
-Don't You Ever Leave jam
+10. Don't You Ever Leave jam
-Blood Sugar Sex Magik
+11. Blood Sugar Sex Magik
-Show of Strength tease
+12. Show of Strength tease
-Snow ((Hey Oh))
+13. Snow ((Hey Oh))
-Nobody Weird Like Me
+14. Nobody Weird Like Me
-Don't Forget Me
+15. Don't Forget Me
-The Power of Equality
+16. The Power of Equality
-Hey
+17. Hey
-Californication
+18. Californication
-By the Way
+19. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+20. Under the Bridge
-Give It Away
+21. Give It Away
-Outro Jam
+22. Outro Jam

 ## Notes